danielbfokkinga/configurable-SCOP/README.md

 # SCMD-propagator
 Propagation algorithm for Stochastic Constraints on Monotonic Distributions (SCMDs), as described in: _Stochastic Constraint Propagation for Mining Probabilistic Networks_, Anna Louise D. Latour, Behrouz Babaki, and Siegfried Nijssen, to appear at IJCAI 2019, Macao.
+Along with additional changes to this algorithm, as described in _Programming a Stochastic Constraint Optimisation Algorithm, by Optimisation_, Daniël Fokkinga, Anna Louise D. Latour, Marie Anastacio, Siegfried Nijssen and Holger H. Hoos, to appear at the DSO workshop at IJCAI 2019, Macao.

 ## Contents of this repository
 In this repository we provide: